brydko/jhipster-universal/README.md

 - **Config files**

 app.module.ts, app.server.module.ts, app.main.server.ts, tsconfig.server.json --- same changes as described in the guide above.
+Angular 10 introduces tsconfig.base.json, which takes the contents of tsconfig.json.

 - **angular.json**

 Before adding a server target to **angular.json**, jhipster project was converted to Angular CLI.
 The required changes may be found in the [PR #10624](https://github.com/jhipster/generator-jhipster/pull/10624).
 After this, at least two new targets should be added to **angular.json**: server, serve-ssr and, optionally, prerender.
+JHipster 7 should be using CLI by default.

 - **server.ts**